slangenbach/notes/fastai_deep_learning_for_coders.md

 * Use pandas categorical dtype when feeding categorical data into tree-based models
 * >A binary split is something that turns the rows of your data into two groups
-* >Always get a baseline with a "1R" model (decision tree with a single binary split)
+* >Always get a baseline with a "OneR" model (decision tree with a single binary split)

+## Lesson 6

+* >A way to think about Gini: How likely is it, if pulling an item from a sample, that you pick the same item twice in a row?
+* Check out RandomForest feature importances to get a sense of the relevant features of a large data set
+* Using 100 trees is a good rule of thumb
+* Out-of-bag (OOB) error allows to check if a RandomForest is overfitting without using a separate validation set
+* [Partial Dependence Plots][16] are great, use them!
+* [Treeinterpreter][17] creates feature importance plots for a single prediction
+* Check out [explained.ai][18]
+* Check out [best vision models for fine-tuning][19] to select proper models for computer vision
+* Check out [test time augementation (TTA)][20]

 [1]: https://docs.fast.ai/tutorial.datablock.html